-4.2 Query Interface
+4.1 Query Interface

 Our database can return a character in a specific pose.
-The user can provide the contour of a character pose as a query.
-To make things simpler, we design an intuitive interface where the user can manipulate the joints of a skeleton to specify a pose (Fig. 5).
+The user can provide the contour of a human pose as a query.
+To make things simpler, we designed an intuitive interface where the user can manipulate the joints of a 2D skeleton to specify a pose (see Fig. 5).
 A contour is generated from the skeleton using the silhouette of a human body mesh attached to the skeleton.
 Our system compares the query contour with those in the index tree structure from top to bottom, and the most similar contour in the leaf node is returned.
-As results quality varies, we also list the thumbnails of 10 additional alternatives which are most similar to the query contour (see right of Fig. 5).
-The user can choose from them manually and replace the returned image.
-To focus the search or improve the query performance, the user can provide action labels in addition to the skeleton.
+As the quality of results varies, we also list thumbnails of ten additional alternatives which are most similar to the query contour (Fig. 5, right).
+The user can then choose to manually replace the returned image.
+To focus the search more, or to improve the query performance, the user can also provide action labels in addition to the skeleton.
 In such cases only images with the specified action labels will be examined under the tree structure.
-Since the tree is built by first grouping representative poses, we only need go through the branches under the representative poses of the specified action.
+Since the tree is built by first grouping representative poses, we only need to search in branches under the representative poses of the specified action.